kabaddiPy/kabaddiPy/docs/planned-docs/index.md

 # Planned (Future) Features

-Here are some exciting features that our module will be incorporating by the next release, scheduled to be in the coming month.
+Here are some exciting features that our module will be incorporating by the next release, scheduled to be in the coming months.

 ### 1. Include international Kabaddi leagues
 - Include data for Kabaddi World Cup, British Kabaddi League and Kabaddi at Asian Games